 The court-mandated treatment allows addicts to seek help before it destroys their lives and leads them to a jail cell for a very long time.

 AA or NA Meetings

 For some people, treatment programs aren’t the way to go at all.
 Instead, they choose to attend alcoholics anonymous or narcotics anonymous meetings.
-These meetings allow addicts to come together with other addicts that are in recovery and share your story and advice.
+These meetings allow addicts to come together with other addicts that are in recovery and share their stories and advice.

 These meetings aren’t just to share stories; they also allow addicts to find a sponsor.

 A sponsor is someone that will help the person walk through the 12 steps of recovery as they continue to stay sober.
 Sponsors are also there for the addict when they feel overwhelmed and want to use it again.